User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ applications demands robust defenses against malicious exploitation, memory corruption, and input validation bypasses.
-This course explores common vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will implement secure coding standards, leverage static analysis tools, and adopt defensive programming practices to mitigate weaknesses, ensure proper input sanitization, and build software that is resilient against cyber threats.
+21 HoursDeveloping secure C and C++ applications demands rigorous defenses against malicious exploitation, memory corruption, and input validation bypasses.
+This course explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
+Participants will apply secure coding guidelines, utilize static analysis tools, and employ defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software that is resilient against cyberattacks.

 Advanced Java Security